alexb70/alexbourla.github.io/research/turning-the-tables-on-globalprotect.md

 ## GlobalProtect Privilege Escalation: SUID Binary Exploitation

-As previously mentioned, the `PanGPS` daemon runs as `root` in order to have the privileges to setup VPN tunnels etc. One key difference we noticed early on between MacOS and Linux is the permission set on this binary.
-In MacOS `PanGPS` has the Set User ID (SUID) bit set, as shown below:
+As previously mentioned, the `PanGPS` daemon runs as `root` in order to have the privileges to setup VPN tunnels etc. One key difference we noticed early on between macOS and Linux is the permission set on this binary.
+In macOS `PanGPS` has the Set User ID (SUID) bit set, as shown below:
 ```
 > ls -l /Applications/GlobalProtect.app/Contents/Resources/PanGPS
 -rwsr-xr-x  1 root  wheel  15607248  9 Jun 22:03 /Applications/GlobalProtect.app/Contents/Resources/PanGPS